Evan-Coleman/Navius/workspace_migration/roadmap/crates-migration-plan.md

 # Crates Migration Plan: Root Directory to Workspace Migration

-**Current Status:** Phase 4 - Initial Stage
+**Current Status:** Phase 4 - Completed
-**Date:** March 29, 2025
+**Date:** March 30, 2025
 **Target Completion:** April 20, 2025
+**Actual Completion:** March 30, 2025

 ## Overview

-As part of Phase 4 (Integration and API Stabilization), we need to streamline our codebase structure by consolidating all crates into the workspace migration directory.
-This plan outlines the process for migrating crates from the root `/crates` directory to the `/workspace_migration/examples/crates` directory, ensuring we maintain the most up-to-date implementations.
+As part of Phase 4 (Integration and API Stabilization), we needed to streamline our codebase structure by consolidating all crates into the workspace migration directory.
+This plan outlined the process for migrating crates from the root `/crates` directory to the `/workspace_migration/examples/crates` directory, ensuring we maintained the most up-to-date implementations.
+The migration has now been successfully completed, ahead of schedule.

 ## Goals